 Birding Locations & Regional Ecosystems

-Your introduction to birding locations in and around Silver City and Grant County, New Mexico.
-At most locations little walking is required and birding can be done near where you park your vehicle.
-Most of the sites are eBird hotspots.
-The pdf contains the hotspot links where you may view past bird sightings by year or month.
+- Silver City Area Birding Guide [pdf]: Updated June 2022 map and guide to birding locations in and around Silver City.
+At most locations, little walking is required and birding can be done near where you park your vehicle.

 Birding by Ecosystem

 Home to 4 jay species, thrashers, sparrows, vireos, warblers, Wild Turkey.

 ✔ Silver City, Arenas Valley, Pinos Altos, Gallinas Cyn/Hwy 152

 Flycatchers, kingbirds, orioles, waterfowl, warblers, swallows, owls, and woodpeckers.